The Human Truth Foundation

 Health:

 Pakistan has some poor policies and cultural issues which cause some public health problems.
-Pakistan comes in the best 20 for its alcohol consumption rate35.
-It does better than average for its food aid and health contributions and WHO compliance36, its smoking rate37 and in its adolescent birth rate19 (but high for Asia).
-But, things could still be better.
-Pakistan does worse than average in its fertility rate14, its average life expectancy11 (amongst the lowest in Asia) and in its immunizations take-up38.
-The prevalence of overweight adults has increased by 14% during the past 40 years.
+Pakistan comes in the best 20 when it comes to its alcohol consumption rate38.
+It does better than average in its food aid and health contributions and WHO compliance39, its smoking rate40 and in its adolescent birth rate20 (but high for Asia).
+But, there's bad news too.
+Pakistan does worse than average when it comes to its average life expectancy11 (amongst the worst in Asia), its fertility rate15 (one of the highest in Asia) and in its immunizations take-up41.
+The number of overweight adults has increased by 14% during the past 40 years.
 Life expectancy in Pakistan improved by +6.7yrs in the 30 years from 1990, less than the global average of +7.9yrs.
+Pakistan's peak fertility rate was 6.81 in 1975.

 Life Expectancy